c4spar/night-owl/README.md

 A simple in-memory site generator.

+> ⚠️ This project is in very early development.
+There will likely be many
+> breaking changes.

 ### Features

 - No build-process.
 - No static files.
-- Supports markdown files and custom jsx components.
+- Supports for markdown files and custom jsx components.
-- Versioning support (based on git tags & protected branches).
+- Versions dropdown.
-- Serve files from any repository, even multiple repositories are supported.
+- Serve files from any repository.
 - Dark & Light mode.
-- Build in caching.
-- Show "Edit this page on Github" links.
+- "Edit this page on Github" links.
-- Works with Deno Deploy.

 ### Examples